simplysafedividends/quovo-ruby/README.md

 Developed/tested on 2.5.1, will probably work on anything above 2.0.

 ### redis
-Needed for caching the JWT token.
+Needed for caching the API JWT token.

 ## Installation